50 Mesmerizing Attractions in the Southwest

 50. Red Mountain

-Red Mountain is a must-do Flagstaff area hike to the amphitheater of an ancient volcano which erupted 740,000 years ago.
+Red Mountain is an interesting Flagstaff area hike which takes you to the amphitheater of an ancient volcano which erupted 740,000 years ago.
 This easy 1.5 mile out-and back hike is conveniently located on Hwy 180, so you can save yourself some time and stop here on the way out to the Grand Canyon.
 The really cool aspect of this hike is that you get to take a look inside the core of the volcano.

 You will see all sorts of interesting hoodoos along the way.
 The whole trek is especially interesting for anyone interested in geology.
 The best part of all is that it remains quiet all year as travelers simply skip over it in favor of getting to the Grand Canyon faster.